arighi/virtme-ng/README.md

 Implementation details
 ======================

-KernelCraft has a list of known git repositories in ~/.kernelcraft.conf, stored in a JSON format.
+virtme-ng has a list of git repositories in ~/.config/virtme-ng/virtme-ng.conf, stored in a JSON format.
 It is possible to add custom git repositories by changing this file.

 Repositories are identified by name (specified with the option --release / -r).

-When a release (git repository) is specified KernelCraft takes care of adding the remote branch to the local current git repository.
-When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.kernelcraft folder.
+When a release (git repository) is specified virtme-ng takes care of adding the remote branch to the local current git repository.
+When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.virtme-ng folder.

 Then a minimal custom .config is generated using (a custom version of) virtme-configkernel.

-It is possible to specify a set of custom configs (.config chunk) in ~/.kc.config, these user-specific settings will override the default settings of virtme-configkernel (except for the mandatory configs that are required to boot and test the kernel inside qemu, using virtme-run).
+It is possible to specify a set of custom configs (.config chunk) in ~/.config/virtme-ng/kernel.config, these user-specific settings will override the default settings of virtme-configkernel (except for the mandatory configs that are required to boot and test the kernel inside qemu, using virtme-run).

 Then the kernel is compiled either locally or on an external build host (if the `--build-host` option is used); once the build is done only the required files